LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 This mechanism allows to recover any CCM pending in the sidechain outbox.
 That is, those CCMs that have not been included in the receiving sidechain yet.
-Specifically, this includes all the CCMs whose indices are larger than the last message index that the receiving sidechain reported to have included in its inbox on the mainchain.
+Specifically, this includes all the CCMs whose indices (the position of these CCMs in the sidechain outbox tree) are larger than the index of the last message that the receiving sidechain reported to have included in its inbox on the mainchain.
 This recovery mechanism requires these conditions to work:

 *   The pending CCMs to be recovered have to be available to the sender of the recovery command.